 Step 3.
 Once everything is configured, click "Start" to begin the disk test.
 Then, you can see the Sequential or Random read/write speed, I/O, and Delay data.

-The software is great at identifying and fixing SSD speed problems with a few easy clicks.
+The software is excellent at identifying and fixing SSD speed problems with a few easy clicks.
 In addition, the quick partition feature enables you to speed up computer performance if you have partitions or low disk space issues.

 So, what are you waiting for?
 Download it and use it now.